mvolkmann/blog/src/dart.md

 To run a single test, hover over it in the test panel to reveal play buttons and click one of them.

-Tests can be grouped into suites sing the `group` function which takes a name and a function that calls the `test` and `group` functions.
+Tests can be grouped into suites using the `group` function which takes a name and a function that calls the `test` and `group` functions.
 For example: